rrfarr/satinet/README.md

 5. Evaluation

 # TODO List
-1. The ad and numba versions were not specified
 2. I need to zip the data (GEOTIFF, kml and LIDAR) on Google Drive and add sharable link from the Documentation